11ty/11ty-website/src/docs/plugins/image.md

 </details>

+### Caching

-### In-Memory Cache {% addedin "Image 0.7.0" %}
+#### In-Memory Cache {% addedin "Image 0.7.0" %}

 To prevent duplicate work and improve build performance, repeated calls to the same source image (remote or local) with the same options will return a cached results object.
 If a request in-progress, the pending promise will be returned.
-This in-memory cache will be maintained across builds in watch/serve mode.
+This in-memory cache is maintained across builds in watch/serve mode.

 Images will be regenerated (and the cache ignored) if: